Surya-Interviews/Interview/Android.md

 ### Constraints

 - You must submit an Android Studio project and a signed APK (a self signed APK is fine).
-- Your code must be written using the Android SDK in Java, targeting API level 22 or later (`minSdkVersion` must be no higher than 21).
+- Your code must be written using the Android SDK in Java or Kotlin (preferred), targeting API level 22 or later (`minSdkVersion` must be no higher than 21).
 - You may use any libraries of your choice.
 - You must provide instructions on how to build and run your code.
 - The app must work in both portrait and landscape orientations.

 ### Submission

-The expected submission method is a Github or Bitbucket repository.
+The expected submission method is a Github.com, Bitbucket.com, or Gitlab.com repository.
 Please email me a link.
 If you'd like to use a private repo and give me read access, that’s perfectly fine.
-My username on Github and Bitbucket is `gps`.
+My username on Github.com and Bitbucket.com is `gps`.
+My username on Gitlab.com is `gp5`.

 If that’s not an option (please explain why), email me a zip file.